Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/inbread-entry.md

 In an attempt to console her, Gonathon offered a wild theory:

-> "What if… the Princess and the Outlander are siblings?"
+> What if… they're siblings?
+> She's... her brother.

 ### How it went